-- > Promoting the event through WABA's 3,000 cyclists' e-mail contact list. - Providing links from the local Transportation Management Associations' (TMA) web sites to WABA's site for route information. - Development and distribution of registration materials both in printed and electronic formats. - Recruitment of event sponsors by Commuter Connections. - A radio media campaign. - > Outreach to employers through a direct mail marketing campaign. - A newsletter article geared towards employers in the Commuter Connections newsletter. - A direct e-mail solicitation and reminder to the previous year's participants to register and have others register as well. - A public affairs outreach effort through the Metropolitan Washington Council of Governments. - The design and distribution of the giveaway items to registrants such as free t-shirts and prizes at all 18 rallying points.
+- Promoting the event through WABA's 3,000 cyclists e-mail contact list. - > Providing links from the local TMA's web sites to WABA's site for route information. - Development and distribution of registration materials both in printed and electronic formats. - Recruitment of event sponsors by Commuter Connections - A radio media campaign. - > Outreach to employers through a direct mail marketing campaign. - A newsletter article geared towards employers in the Commuter Connections newsletter. - A direct e-mail solicitation and reminder to the previous year's participants to register and have others register as well. - A public affairs outreach effort through the Metropolitan Washington Council of Governments. - The design and distribution of the giveaway items to registrants such as free t-shirts and prizes at all 17 rallying points.

-In addition, 22 bicycling routes were identified by WABA along with route leaders who assisted novice and experienced cyclists through the routes.
-Each route traveled to a "Pit Stop" where cyclists received free refreshments, snacks, t-shirts and water bottles.
-Many "Pit Stops" had other activities for bicyclists and are described later in this report.
+In addition, 22 convoy bicycling routes were identified by WABA along with leaders who were used to assist new and existing cyclists through the route(s), which needed to be taken to the "pit stops".
 The routes were also posted on the WABA web site and allowed individuals to refer to the routes even if they could not join the convoys at the specified departure times.
 Cue sheets for the Bike to Work Day convoy route remain accessible through WABA's web site.